 - Never make any of your own modifications to a cord.

 - Do not hide cords under rugs.
 Cords should never be placed in heavily trafficked areas.
 They can get stepped (damaging the cord) and can trip people walking over them.

 Resolution #2 – Keep Outlets Safe & Organized

-As the parents of a toddler, I spend more time blocking outlets from my son than I care to admit.
+As the parent of a toddler, I spend more time blocking outlets from my son than I care to admit.
 But it’s important to keep those outlets safe from the kiddos and make sure they aren’t overloaded.
-Here are a few tips to keeping your outlets safe and secure to prevent electrical hazards.
+Here are a few tips for keeping your outlets safe and secure to prevent electrical hazards.

 - Block any unused outlets with plastic protective caps.

 - Don’t overload outlets and avoid unnecessary adaptors or power strips.